edu230991/aa_interview_test/README.md

-# Coding Excercise
+# Coding Exercise

 ## Introduction

-The following excercise will try to quickly assess your timeseries modelling and data science skills.
+The following exercise will try to quickly assess your timeseries modelling and data science skills.
 You are provided with two pickle files, *train.pkl* and *test.pkl*.
 The names should be pretty self-explanatory.

 *train.pkl* is a time-indexed pandas dataframe with two columns, "temperature" and "load".
 Units are degrees C and kWh respectively.
 Column "load" is a timeseries representing consumption of gas in a specific location in UK.
 Column "temperature" contains temperature measurements for the same location. *test.pkl* only contains the temperature column.